Xzandro/sw-exporter/README.md

 }
 ```

 The [NodeJS 10 standard library](https://nodejs.org/dist/latest-v10.x/docs/api/) is available to use within your plugin.
 To receive game events, you must subscribe to events from `proxy`.
-See the See the [example plugin](https://github.com/Xzandro/sw-exporter/blob/external-plugins/app/plugins/example-plugin.js) for the two options to receive events - every game event, or specific events. `proxy` is an [EventEmitter](https://nodejs.org/docs/latest-v10.x/api/events.html). `config` is the configuration for the full SW-Exporter application.
+See the [example plugin](https://github.com/Xzandro/sw-exporter/blob/external-plugins/app/plugins/example-plugin.js) for the two options to receive events - every game event, or specific events. `proxy` is an [EventEmitter](https://nodejs.org/docs/latest-v10.x/api/events.html). `config` is the configuration for the full SW-Exporter application.
 You can access your specific plugin's configuration like this: `config.Config.Plugins[<pluginName>]`.
 When in doubt, browse through the [prepackaged plugins](https://github.com/Xzandro/sw-exporter/tree/external-plugins/app/plugins) for examples.

 ### Single Javascript File